 The views and opinions expressed on the websites below do not necessarily reflect the position or official policies of the Smiths Falls Public Library.
 The library and its web developers cannot be held liable or responsible for the content of these links or where they are hosted.

-Natural History Notebooks: Find lots of fascinating facts about 246 animal species!
+Natural History Notebooks: Find lots of fascinating facts about over 200+ animals species.
 You’ll also learn about the amazing diversity of life on Earth, and why it’s important to protect it.